 special value.
 For instance, for a key Month, it

-may be convenient to map string
+may be convenient to map strings

 numbers 1, 2, ...,

-12. This is an example of
+12. This is an example of .key::FlagMap

 Mappings are performed by classes which implement a method to

-convert from a
+convert from a into other

 types.
 Actually, they are template classes depending on a parameter

-which defines (but not
+named value::VariantOutputType which defines (but not

 necessarily matches) the actual output type.
 The actual output type